After a two-year hiatus due to the COVID-19 pandemic, we are proud to announce Opportunity Indianapolis is scheduled to occur this year!

-Opportunity Indianapolis is a two-day crash course in the issues facing the greater Indianapolis community — such as education, food insecurity, public safety — and the people working on them.
+Opportunity Indianapolis is a two-day crash course in the issues facing the greater Indianapolis community — such as education, arts & culture, food insecurity, healthcare — and the people working on them.

 Whether you’re new to Indianapolis or you’re just looking for ways to become more involved, this program provides participants with valuable insight and a newfound network of civic-minded individuals who want to make a difference.